idevender/ultimate-tic-tac-toe/docs/architecture_docs/arch_html.md

 # HTML (Frontend) Architecture Documentation
 **Created by:** Mohd Ali Bin Naser

-This file contains a brief description about the architecture of the HTML frontend that'll be used in the web app.
+This file contains a brief description about the architecture of the HTML and frontend module that'll be used in the web app.

 ### Library/Module Imports:
 ---

 - `template from bottle`: To generate dynamic HTML content with the combination of static HTML templates with dynamic data.
-- `request from bottle`: To generate dynamic HTML content with the combination of static HTML templates with dynamic data.
+- `request from bottle`: To get the data submitted on the frontend by the user.
 - `os`: To locate the paths of the HTML templates.

 <br>